nashville-software-school-workshops/care-bear-chaos/README.md

 7. Finish creating state for each word, capturing it with input, and rendering on the story text

 #### Part 2: Props
-1. Point out how messy our App component is getting.
+1. Point out how messy our `App` component is getting.
 Break  it up into two components: `Inputs` and `Story`
-2. Talk about rendering function components
+2. Talk about rendering components in the JSX
-3. Explain props and pass them tot he components.
-Explain the prop object
+3. Explain props and pass them to the components.
+Explain the prop object and how we can destructure it
 4. Show the component tree in the React Devtools
 5. Show the props in the components in React Devtools

 #### Part 3: useEffect
 1. We only want the story to appear once all the words have received a value
-2. Ask if everyone understands what a ternary is.
-If they don’t show usage of ternaries in the `Story` component.
-Render a _______ if the word is blank
+2. Explain ternaries
 3. Once they understand ternaries, wrap the `Story` component in a ternary dependent on a variable called `showStory`
 4. Create state for the `showStory` variable
 5. Explain how we want to set the value of `showStory` to true once all the input state variables have received a value